supple-kit/supple-css/lib/utilities/spacing/README.md

 * [Browser support](#browser-support)

 ## Use
-This utility generates a lot of classes so I’m showing only the most used ones.
+This utility generates set of classes mostly used by supple's users.
+You can add classes to your liking by adding them to the configuration variables.
+Below you find some examples of how you can use this utility.

 ```html
 <div class="u-margin">